Search results

 - News… New Zealand red meat sector hopes EU-NZ FTA will boost links and co-operation …

-- Page… Direct contact between a healthy animal and an infected animal is the most common way for pests and diseases to spread, therefore managing livestock movements and … ostriches, emus, horses, alpacas and llamas.
+- Page… Direct contact between a healthy animal and an infected animal is the most common way for pests and diseases to spread, therefore managing livestock movements and the introduction of new animals is particularly important. … NAIT and traceability The National Animal Identification and Tracing (NAIT) scheme links people, property and livestock in New … ostriches, emus, horses, alpacas and llamas.
 A separate ASD is required for pigs.
 Recommended practices Check the health status of stock before purchasing. e.g. the results of TB or Johne’s disease tests and farm of origin history.
-Only … (see below) on movement recording for cattle and deer to enable tracing of the source of exotic diseases or food safety contaminants. … Livestock movement …
+Only …